StrikingLoo/strikingloo.github.io/wiki/deep-learning-NLP.md

 Semantically similar words should produce similar "next word" distributions, but normal window models don’t leverage that!
 Let’s add some embeddings into the mix.

-**Arbitrary length window:**

-Train an RNN.
+### Arbitrary length window models

+Train a **Recurrent Neural Network** (RNN).
 This means divide your dataset into sequences (usually sentences, paragraphs, or whole texts from your corpus).

 For every sequence, you initialize a hidden state h with zeroes (or a reasonable prior).
 You take each i-th word in order, get its embedding, concat that with h, make that go through an affine layer, plus bias, and use that to predict the i+1-th word (through your typical affine + softmax layer).

-After doing this for every word in your batch, you backpropagate the binary cross entropy loss of the generated probabilities, for every word, and thus get a better W matrix for both the hidden state and the embeddings (you can train h0 too.
+After doing this for every word in your batch, you backpropagate the binary cross entropy loss of the generated probabilities, for every word, and thus get a better W matrix for both the hidden state and the embeddings.
+(You can train h0 too.
 You could also train the embeddings if your corpus was large enough).

-**Perplexity:**
+### Perplexity

 Defined as the inverse of the probability of the corpus, normalized by ^1/N. Another way to look at it: take the geometric average of the inverse probability your model gives to each t+1-th word, given the previous t of them.

-GPT-3 gets about 20 as a perplexity value (so mean probability is about .05.
+GPT-3 gets about 20 as a perplexity value on test corpus (so mean probability is about .05.
 Not bad).

-**Vanishing vs Exploding Gradient:**
+### Vanishing vs Exploding Gradient

 The gradient for the t-th word is the productorial of the gradients of the previous t-1 words, which means if the norm of the Jacobian is <1 then it will be exponentially small on the amount of words, and the opposite will happen for a Jacobian >1.
 This means a word a few spaces in the future, won’t make a big enough impact in decisions in the past.